nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
 I'm a Software Engineer at 2U and live in Portland, Oregon.
 I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.
-I've worked at Vanguard in Australia and Envato before moving back to the states.
+I currently work at 2U - an education tech company.
+Previously worked at Vanguard in Australia and Envato before moving back to the states.

 ## Past Projects

 2021 - I created a [Discord Bot](https://github.com/nikkiricks/discord-bot) for my friends and hosted it on Heroku.

-2020 - I created a MERN stack [anti-racism site](https://github.com/nikkiricks/anti-racism-work) where I track my learning, resources, actions, and donations.
-This work is really important to me as an intersectional feminist.
+2020 - I created a MERN stack [anti-racism site](https://github.com/nikkiricks/anti-racism-work) which has the ability to track learning, resources, actions, and donations.

 2019 - Some of my favorite projects I've working on was with hardware.
 You can see my [intro repo to NodeBots](https://github.com/nikkiricks/Node_Bots) and a ["phone" with NodeBots](https://github.com/nikkiricks/Sloane-Phone-Node) and this is a [repo](https://github.com/nikkiricks/Sloane-Phone-Arduino) I created using Arduino IDE.